nasa/openmct/e2e/README.md

   More info and options for `overrideClock` can be found in [baseFixtures.js](baseFixtures.js)

 - Working with multiple pages
 There are instances where multiple browser pages will needed to verify multi-page or multi-tab application behavior.
-Make sure to use the `@2p` annotation as well as name each page appropriately: i.e. `page1` and `page2` or `tab1` and `tab2` depending on the intended usecase.
+Make sure to use the `@2p` annotation as well as name each page appropriately: i.e. `page1` and `page2` or `tab1` and `tab2` depending on the intended use case.
 Generally pages should be used unless testing `sharedWorker` code, specifically.

 ### Reporting